magento/architecture/design-documents/service-isolation/inter-service-communication.md

 * Client sends HTTP request to POST <magento-front-node>/rest/V1/product with body containing new product data and _Authorization_ containing previously obtained admin token.
 * Request is being processed as usual when it comes to REST web API:
-  * it finds corresponding service - ProductRepositoryInterface::save(); ProductRepositoryProxy returned from the _CatalogProxy_ module
+  * it finds corresponding service declaration which points to the method call - ProductRepositoryInterface::save(); ProductRepositoryProxy returned from the _CatalogProxy_ module
+  * the endpoint declaration also contain ACL resources information - _Magento_Catalog::products_ permission is required; Current user's permissions are being validated by ACL service.
   * deserializes input into ProductInterface - ProductProxy is returned from the _CatalogProxy_ module
   * calls ProductRepositoryInterface::save() with ProductInterface instance as the 1st argument
 * _CatalogProxy_ has di.xml which states that ProductRepositoryProxy is the preference for ProductRepositoryInterface